 Criminal Justice

-The Criminal Justice, Restorative Justice, and Criminology program at Wheaton equips students with the knowledge, perspectives and experiences to tackle the most challenging questions in the fields of law, criminal justice and restorative justice.
-Combining classroom learning with experience in research and in the field, this program prepares graduates for a wide range of potential careers.
+The Criminal Justice, Restorative Justice, and Criminology Program at Wheaton equips students with the knowledge, perspectives and experiences to tackle the most challenging questions in each of these three fields.
+Combining classroom learning with research and field experience, this program prepares graduates for a wide range of potential careers.

 Major